Binxly/monkey-interpreter/README.md

 # Monkey Interpreter

-This project is an implementation of an interpreter for the Monkey programming language, following the book "Writing an Interpreter in Go" by Thorsten Ball.
+This project is an implementation of an interpreter for the Monkey programming language.
 The goal is to learn about the inner workings of interpreters and gain hands-on experience by building one from scratch using Go.

 ## Why Go?